Dayro Moreno: Return to Once Caldas

 Shortly after his exit from Steaua, it was reported on Click! that Moreno wanted to join another Romanian club, FC Timisoara.
 However, a week later, Moreno and Timisoara cancelled negotiations, and on 24 January 2010, he returned to Once Caldas on a transfer worth approximately €500,000.
-On 26 February, he scored the winner in a 2–1 home victory against Sao Paulo in the Copa Libertadores.
+On 26 February, he scored the winner in a 2–1 home victory against São Paulo in the Copa Libertadores.
 In December, he scored in a 2–1 loss against Deportes Tolima in the first leg of the Finalizacion finals, but Once Caldas later won the title with a 3–1 victory in the second leg at Estadio Palogrande, with Moreno winning the golden boot in the process, scoring 16 goals.

 Club Tijuana

-In the summer of 2011 he was linked with a transfer to Portugal's Sporting Lisbon, but the deal was canceled after he failed to agree on personal terms.
+In May 2011 he was linked with a transfer to Portugal's Sporting Lisbon, but the deal was canceled after he failed to agree on personal terms.
 On 2 June 2011, it was announced that Moreno would move to Liga MX team Club Tijuana for a fee of US$3.5 million.
 In January 2012, the Colombian forward requested to leave Tijuana after having a minor facial fracture while on vacation.